aapatankar/docker_playground/README.md

 # Navigate to infrastructure directory
 cd infrastructure

-# Build and start both containers
+# Build and start all containers (MySQL, PostgreSQL, and dbt)
 docker-compose up -d

 # View logs for all services